mendhak/SeenFromSpace/README.md

 Note - It looks like the latest live cloud map is no longer available from a free source so the image rendered doesn't always have it.
+Hopefully another source for this comes along.